AlexPerathoner/SparkleReleaseTest/README.md

 ## What does the workflow do?

-The owner creates a PR to `master` and comments `/release`.
+The owner creates a PR to `main` (the branch which is used by GitHub Pages) and comments `/release`.
 If the PR is mergeable, this triggers a GitHub Action which will:
 1. Extrapolate from `Release_Notes.md` the:
     * latest version number
     * its release notes